perelloliver/convfinqa-task/report.md

 - Create an entrypoint for user queries.
 - Evaluate results for domain-specific error analysis and tool-calling behaviour to identify common points of failure.
 - Add a more comprehensive, domain-specific toolset, possibly even connect to relevant MCP server(s), to provide more context and agent capabilities beyond that of the original paper in order to provide a more comprehensive user experience.
+- Potentially, translate the system to a model-agnostic LangGraph implementation to avoid vendor lock-in.